5 Ways to Fuel Your Big Data Analytics in 2018

 3. Power New BI

 Answering these questions requires free-form data exploration that doesn’t limit the investigation process with pre-determined schemas and methods.
 Herein lies the “sweet spot” for forward-looking organizations determined to drive new value and action from unrestricted access to vast quantities of data.
 Big Data-powered BI truly enables digital transformation because it emphasizes agility and the blending of new datasets to drive action.
-This stands in stark contrast to more traditional approaches that simply take big data and run it through existing BI processes.
+This stands in stark contrast to traditional approaches that take big data and run it through existing BI processes.

-Unfortunately, many organizations are attempting to recreate their EDW stack on top of Hadoop in order to achieve new BI insights.
+Unfortunately, many organizations are attempting to recreate their EDW stack on top of Hadoop to achieve new BI insights.
 The result is often the same type of data latency, inefficient data movement, and disjointed governance and security infrastructure issues that existed in the EDW world.